kkenny/thelinuxpro/_posts/2019-09-23-building-simple-rpms.md

 A very simple exercise to build a basic RPM package.
 We're not going to dive into package signing, or some of the lower level topics of packaging RPM's - rather, our objective for now is to simply generate a file and drop it on the filesystem.

-In this case, we don't care about the platoform, the OS release, or the architecture.
+In this case, we don't care about the platform, the OS release, or the architecture.

 ## Install dependencies